vojtechpavlu/kmeans/README.md

 To find more information about this algorithm, have a look at the [Wikipedia page](https://en.wikipedia.org/wiki/K-means_clustering).

-This implementation is not meant to be used in a production environments, because it uses just the simple Python means; no usage of NumPy or any other scientific and compute performance optimized library.
+This implementation is not meant to be used in production environments, because it uses just the simple Python means; no usage of NumPy or any other scientific and compute performance optimized library.
 The purpose of this project is to be rather descriptive and not for being used in any mission-critical